 These biscuits are just as delicious with scrambled eggs, but fried eggs are my favorite.

 The good, the bad and the delicious…

-- Venison Breakfast Biscuits is high in protein and calcium.
+- The Venison Breakfast Biscuits are high in protein and calcium.

-- It’s also high in many other things, such as calories, fat, cholesterol, sodium, and carbs.
+- They are also high in calories, fat, cholesterol, sodium, and carbs.

 See my tips below for making this a more diet-friendly recipe.

 |Monounsaturated Fat 2 g|

 |Polyunsaturated Fat 1 g|

 |Trans Fat 5 g|

 |Dietary Fiber 3 g||10%|